Do Dogs Grieve For Other Dogs?

 Lack of appetite – many grieving dogs will lose their appetite and refuse to eat treats.

-So, how can we help our dogs when they are showing signs of grief?
 The main thing to do is, spend as much time as you can with your dog, but allow him to be alone if he seems to want it.
 Exercise is also a good mood enhancer for dogs, just as it is for people, so perhaps think about an extra walk a day; it may also be helpful to avoid walking in areas where the two of them went together – if only for a few days.

 Try distracting your dog with games, or a new chew toy.
 If they are not off their food, split their meals into several servings, so he has something positive to focus on more times throughout the day.